-© NZ LAW Limited, 2016 Publisher: NZ LAW Limited Text: NZ LAW Limited, PO Box 132, Napier.
-Project management: Adroite Communications, Wellington
+© NZ LAW Limited, 2021 Publisher: NZ LAW Limited, PO Box 132, Napier

-Design/production: Mission Hall Creative, Wellington
+Project management: Adroite Communications, Wellington.
+Design/production: Mission Hall Creative, Wellington.

 All rights reserved.
-No part of this booklet may be reproduced or used in any form or by any means, electronic or mechanical, including photocopying, recording or by any information storage and retrieval system, without permission in writing from the publisher and credit being given to the source.
+No part of To Trust or Not to Trust may be reproduced or used in any form or by any means, electronic or mechanical, including photocopying, recording or by any information storage and retrieval system, without permission in writing from the publisher and credit being given to the source.

 Disclaimer: Material published in To Trust or Not to Trust is true and accurate to the best knowledge of NZ LAW Limited.
 It should not be a substitute for legal advice.
-No liability is assumed by the publisher, or any of its member firms, for any losses suffered by any person relying directly or indirectly on this booklet.
+No liability is assumed by the publisher, nor any of its member firms, for any losses suffered by any person relying directly or indirectly on this booklet.
 A full list of NZ LAW member firms can be found here.